markirch/sat-modulo-symmetries/docs/index.md

 # SAT Modulo Symmetries

 SAT Modulo Symmetries (SMS) is a framework and software package for isomorph-free generation and enumeration of graphs under constraints.
-Constraints for SMS can be specified declaratively, in propositional logic ([DIMACS](https://jix.github.io/varisat/manual/0.2.0/formats/dimacs.html)), and solved using specially adapted [SAT solvers](https://en.wikipedia.org/wiki/SAT_solver).
+Constraints for SMS can be specified declaratively, in a combination of propositional logic ([DIMACS](https://jix.github.io/varisat/manual/0.2.0/formats/dimacs.html)) and [custom extensions](advanced), and solved using specially adapted [SAT solvers](https://en.wikipedia.org/wiki/SAT_solver).
 With SMS, you can easily implement and solve complex graph constraints thanks to the combination of a flexible input language and a powerful SAT solver.